ay-lab/dcHiC/README.md

 # dcHiC
-dcHiC: Differential compartment analysis for Hi-C datasets
+dcHiC: Differential compartment analysis for Hi-C datasets (to be released soon)